ESThing64/-Team_Profile_Generator/README.md

 # Team Profile Generator

 ## Description
 This program will generate a html file with your team's info.
 You can find a sample in the root directory of the project.
-It has the file name of demo.
+It has the file name of sample.html.

 ## Module used